buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.14.3.1
+   - Added handling of deaths by thrown trident by drowned and by players, which was inadvertently left out of the previous release.
+Existing versions of the plugin require the addition of the keys msg.trident.drowned.item, msg.trident.drowned.noitem, msg.trident.player.item, and msg.trident.player.noitem.
+   - This plugin was built against spigot-1.13.2-R0.1-SNAPSHOT.jar obtained on January 6, 2019 at 9:09 PM EDT.

 0.14.3
    - Updated for Minecraft version 1.13.2.
 This plugin was built against spigot-1.13.2-R0.1-SNAPSHOT.jar obtained on November 2, 2018 at 10:45 AM PDT.